inertia7/timeSeries_sp500_R/reports/ds_write_up.md

 <iframe width="100%" height=600  frameborder="0" scrolling="no" src="https://plot.ly/~raviolli77/35.embed?autosize=True&width=90%&height=100%"></iframe>

+The trend line already shows us what we know and we can see that there might be some seasonality in our time series object.

 # Model Estimation
 ## Diagnosing the ACF and PACF Plots of our Time-Series Object

 *ACF* stands for "autocorrelation function" and *PACF* stands for "partial autocorrelation function".
 The *ACF* and *PACF* diagnosis is employed over a time-series to determine the order for which we are going to create our model using *ARIMA* modeling.
 Loosely speaking, a time-series is *stationary* when its mean, variance, and *autocorrelation* remain constant over time.

 These functions help us understand the correlation component of different data points at different time *lags*. *Lag* refers to the time difference between one observation and a previous observation in a dataset.
-When there is large autocorrelation within our lagged values, we see geometric decay in our plots, which is a huge indicator that we will have to take the difference of our time series object.
 Let's examine our plots!

     # DIAGNOSING ACF AND PACF PLOTS